You will pay in-state/in province tuition/fees directly to your host campus.

-Missoula is known as an outdoor Mecca for a reason.
-University students enjoy many outdoor sports including downhill and cross-country skiing, rock climbing, canoeing, kayaking, rafting, fishing, etc. In addition, Missoula is the second largest city in the state and is often referred to as the cultural center of Montana.
-Students take advantage of Missoula's unique cultural activities like theatre, art walks, festivals, and concerts in Caras Park just minutes from campus.
+Missoula is an outdoor mecca where students enjoy many outdoor recreation including downhill/cross-country skiing, rock climbing, canoeing, kayaking, rafting, fishing, camping, and more!
+Missoula is the second largest city in Montana and is often referred to as the cultural center of Montana.
+Students take advantage of the city's unique cultural activities- downtown farmer's markets, art walks, festivals, and concerts in Caras Park just minutes from campus.
 Because of its mild winters and moderate summers, Missoula is referred to as the "Garden City."

 Helpful Information - Students at our campus enjoy recreating outdoors in all seasons.
-The University's Outdoor Program offers transportation, classes, workshops, and a full outdoor gear rental program for a variety of outdoor activities.
-Transportation: Missoula International Airport is a 10-minute drive from campus.
-Public transportation in Missoula is free for UM students, so there's no need for a car but definitely bring a bicycle!
+UM's Outdoor Program offers transportation, classes, workshops, and a full outdoor gear rental program for many outdoor activities.

-Area Studies: Afro-American Studies, Asian/Oriental Studies, Celtic Studies, Chinese Studies (minor), Cinema and Cultural Studies, Gerontology, International Studies, Japanese Studies, Japanse Studies (minor), Latin American Studies, Native American Studies
+Area Studies: African Studies, Afro-American Studies, Asian/Oriental Studies, Celtic Studies, Chinese Studies (minor), Cinema and Cultural Studies, Gerontology, International Studies, Japanese Studies, Japanse Studies (minor), Latin American Studies, Native American Studies

-Art/Design/Fine Art: Art, Art Education, Art History, Ceramic Art/Ceramics, Design Technology, Drawing, Fine Art, Media Arts, Painting, Photography, Printmaking, Sculpture, Studio Art
+Art/Design/Fine Art: Art, Art Education, Art History, Ceramic Art/Ceramics, Design Technology, Digital Arts, Drawing, Fine Art, Media Arts, Painting, Photography, Printmaking, Sculpture, Studio Art, Theater Art

-Biological Sciences: Aquatic Biology, Biology/Life Science, Botany/Plant Sciences, Cell Biology, Field Biology, Fish Biology, Genetics, Human Biology, Microbiology, Molecular Biology, Wildlife Biology
+Biological Sciences: Aquatic Biology, Biology/Life Science, Botany/Plant Sciences, Cell Biology, Field Biology, Fish Biology, Genetics, Human Biology, Microbiology, Molecular Biology, Neuroscience, Wildlife Biology

-Business: Accounting, Business Administration, Business Education, Business Information Systems, Entertainment Management, Finance/Banking, International Business, Management, Management Information Systems, Marketing, Marketing, Retailing and Merchandising
+Business: Accounting, Business Administration, Business Education, Business Information Systems, Entertainment Management, Entrepreneurship, Finance/Banking, International Business, Management, Management Information Systems, Marketing, Public Administration

 Chemistry: Biochemistry, Chemistry, Forensic Chemistry, Molecular Biochemistry

-Communications: Broadcasting, Communication, Interpersonal and Public Communication, Journalism, Journalism and Contemporary Media, Organizational Communication, Photo Journalism, Radio and Television Studies, Sound Design, Speech/Rhetoric/Public Address, Visual Design/Web Media
+Communications: Broadcasting, Communication, Film, Interpersonal and Public Communication, Journalism, Journalism and Contemporary Media, Organizational Communication, Photo Journalism, Print Media, Radio and Television Studies, Sound Design, Speech/Rhetoric/Public Address, Visual Design/Web Media

 Earth Sciences: Astronomy, Astrophysics, Geology, Geosciences

-Education: Curriculum/ Instruction Supervision, Early Childhood, Educational Administration and Supervision, Elementary Education, English, Health Education, Mathematics, Music, Physical Education, Reading, Science, Secondary Education, Social Science Education, Special Education, Technology Education, Theatre Education
+Education: Curriculum/ Instruction Supervision, Early Childhood, Educational Administration and Supervision, Elementary Education, English, Health Education, Language and Literacy, Mathematics, Music, Physical Education, Reading, Science, Secondary Education, Social Science Education, Special Education, Technology Education, Theatre Education

-English: Classical Studies, Comparative Literature, Creative Writing, English, Film Studies, Linguistics, Literature, Poetry, Rhetoric, Writing
+English: Classical Studies, Comparative Literature, Creative Writing, English, Film Studies, Linguistics, Literature, Rhetoric, Writing

-Environmental Studies: Conservation, Ecology, Environmental Health and Safety, Environmental Health Sciences, Environmental Studies, Fire Science, Fish and Game Management, Natural Resources, Range Management/Resources, Resource Recreation Management, Sustainability Studies, Wildlife Biology/Science, Wildlife Conservation, Wildlife Ecology, Wildlife Management, Wildlife Recreation Management
+Environmental Studies: Conservation, Ecology, Environmental Education, Environmental Studies, Fire Science, Fish and Game Management, Natural Resources, Range Management/Resources, Resource Recreation Management, Sustainability Studies, Wildlife Biology/Science, Wildlife Conservation, Wildlife Ecology, Wildlife Management, Wildlife Recreation Management

 Foreign Language: Arabic, Chinese, Classical Languages, English as a Foreign Language, French, German, Greek, Italian, Japanese, Latin, Russian, Spanish